superbderrick/blog/content/blog/unity_plugin/exceptioncase.md

 My project has a dependency like this

-A: AAR in order to connect between Unity and Native
+A: Wrapper AAR in order to connect between Unity and Native and It has a defendcy on B

 B: Some feature's AAR

-c: A has a defendcy on B

-Becasue When I build in Android studio to make an aar file, it was fine without any error and  with Implmention property in build gradle
-I thought that it had been fine but
-It occured an error

-The solution is that It has to contatin a and b aar files both on Unity Editor
+The solution is that it has to contatin a and b aar files both on Unity Editor

  Detail...
  > Editor/Plugin/Android/A,B both aar files